 Operating Expenses.
-Operating expenses include salaries, wages, fringe benefits, utilities, supplies and materials, purchased services, and depreciation.
+Operating expenses include salaries, wages, fringe benefits, utilities, supplies and materials, purchased services, depreciation and amortization.

 Non-operating Revenues.
 This includes activities that are not directly related to the ongoing operations of the College, such as gifts and contributions, state appropriations, investment income and Pell Grants received from the federal government.
-In FY 22, non-operating revenues also included funds received through the federal CARES act.
+In FY 23, non-operating revenues also included funds received through the federal CARES act.

 Non-operating Expenses.
-Non-operating expenses include state remittance related to the building fee and the innovation fee, along with interest incurred on the Certificate of Participation Loans.
+Non-operating expenses include state remittance related to the building fee and the innovation fee, along with interest incurred on debt.